 Ingredients:

-1 large jalapeno, seeded and diced
+1 T of olive oil1 large jalapeno, seeded and diced

 1 15.5 oz can of black beans, drained